British sitcom

-Most British sitcoms are recorded on studio sets, while some have an element of location filming.
-A handful are made almost exclusively on location (for example, Last of the Summer Wine) and shown to a studio audience prior to final post-production.
 A subset of British comedy consciously avoids traditional situation comedy themes, storylines, and home settings to focus on more unusual topics or narrative methods.
 Blackadder (1983–1989) and Yes Minister (1980–1988, 2013) moved what is often a domestic or workplace genre into the corridors of power.
-A later development was the mockumentary genre exemplified by series such as The Office (2001–2003).
+A later development was the mockumentary genre exemplified by series such as The Office (2001–2003), which also heralded the modern trend of the single-camera sitcom dispensing with live audiences.